Helpful Information

 Exposure to Sexually Explicit Material

 Many parents believe that their children have not seen inappropriate content online, but kids are saying something very different.
-The reality is that children as young as eight and nine years of age can easily come across sexual content on the Internet – and most notably graphic adult pornography.
+The reality is that children as young as eight and nine years of age can easily come across sexual content on the internet – most notably graphic adult pornography.
 Although most (if not all) of this type of material is legal, it is far from harmless to children and teens who view it.

 Children